Skip to Content

 Dining room at Bors GasztroBar, a modern Eastern European street food restaurant in District VII, Budapest

-I asked the server for soup recommendations so I don’t remember exactly what this was, but it was unbelievably delicious.
+I asked the server for soup recommendations, so I don’t remember exactly what this was, but it was unbelievably delicious.
 It was so flavorful.

 It’s the type of dish that makes you wide-eyed when you take that first bite, simply because you weren’t expecting it to be that good.
-It’s amazing and just one of many inventive soup and stews they have at Bors GasztroBar.
+It’s amazing and just one of many inventive soups and stews they have at Bors GasztroBar.

-I took photos of their menu but unfortunately, it’s in Hungarian.
+I took photos of their menu, but unfortunately, it’s in Hungarian.
 I did a quick google search and some of their colorful soup creations include “ginger-blueberry fruit soup with mandarin panna cotta” and “caramel French mustard pheasant ragout soup”.

-Bors GasztroBar is a street food shop so they serve everything in easy-to-eat takeaway containers.
+Bors GasztroBar is a street food shop, so they serve everything in easy-to-eat takeaway containers.

 Delicious soup at Bors GasztroBar, a modern Eastern European street food restaurant in District VII, Budapest